The Wild Duck (1884)

 Gregers tells Hedvig that Hjalmar would be happy again and tells her that he would love her if she would sacrifice something that meant a great deal to her to show her love for him.
 She should sacrifice the wild duck.
 She sleeps on it but in the morning when she wakes having second thoughts did not think much of the idea.
 Gregers assures her it would work.
 Hjalmar had been gone all night and still had not returned so she begins to think of it again.
 She gets the gun her grandfather used for shooting rabbits and takes it into the room where the wild duck is.
 Hjalmar returns and he and Gregers talk.
 Gregers said she loved him still and he loved her.
 Hjalmar is not convinced and they hear a shot.
 Gregers is overjoyed and tells Hjalmar that his proof of her love is in the other room.
 They all go into the room and find that Hedvig could not bring herself to kill the duck so killed herself instead.

 In the West we are all taught from an early age that the truth is the best policy.
 Honesty is what counts.
-I am sure all societies do and probably have from since at least the beginning of recorded human history.
+I am sure all societies do and probably have from since at least the beginning of recorded human history when we began to get collective rules to hold the societies together with common behavior.
 The real truth is sometimes truth may not be the best policy.
 We don’t like to think of it but it is a fact.
 The truth can set you free but it also has the power to enslave and destroy.
 Sometimes the truth is fragile and must be handled with care.
 Is the truth relative, absolute, either or neither?
 It could be any one of them depending on your perspective.
+Some are simple and and some are very complex.
 “My religion is the best and only true one.”
 “Lobsters are the best food in the world.”
 “One race is superior to another.”
 “Fords are better than Chevys.”
 “It is cold.”
 And so forth possibly into infinity.
 Is truth always the best policy?
 There is one school that thinks people must be shielded from the truth.
 The truth would be more than they could bare.
 The other school is in the other camp believing that humanity could stand anything if they knew the truth.
-Think about it.
+It is something to think about as we are often faced with this dilemma whether from a collective point of view or as an individual.